ajax-crypto/ImRichText/README.md

 [^1]: Nested subscript/superscript is untested at the moment
 [^2]: Custom bullets are also possible, set `RenderConfig::DrawBullet` function pointer and `list-style-type` property to `custom`
 [^3]: Underline text due to `<u>` tag is not baseline-underlined, but underlined beneath the whole text
+[^4]: Border radius support is rudimentary currently, radius is applied to all corners uniformly
 [^5]: Only axis aligned gradients are support as `background` property
 [^6]: Border line type is parsed but not used for rendering